crabba/nextflow/README.md

 # Nextflow

-This repository contains documentation and test scripts for the [Nextflow on AWS Batch](https://docs.opendata.aws/genomics-workflows/orchestration/nextflow/nextflow-overview/) solution.
+This repository contains documentation and test scripts for the [Genomics Workflows on AWS](https://docs.opendata.aws/genomics-workflows/) solution.

 ## Nextflow on AWS Batch User Guide